gekkonid/snpsnip/tutorial.md

 a web browser.
 It generates static HTML files that you can download and view locally.

+If you generated example data with `--with-filters`, you can skip the interactive HTML steps, and supply the JSON files made by the example data generator in the steps below.
+For a more practical walk-through, open the HTML, play with the data, and export your selections as you would for your own data, saving and using the JSON files that the web UI generates.

 ### Step 1: Calculate sample statistics and PCA

 ```bash
 snpsnip --vcf example.vcf.gz --output-dir example_offline --offline --maf 0.01
 ```

-This generates a static HTML file (`snpsnip_sample_filters.html`) you can download and open in your browser to set sample filtering thresholds and define sample groups.
+This generates a static HTML file (`example_offline/snpsnip_sample_filters.html`) you can copy to your local machine and open in your browser to set sample filtering thresholds and define sample groups.
 Save your selections as a JSON file.

 ### Step 2: Calculate variant statistics per group

-Copy the JSON file back to your server, then:
+Copy the resulting JSON file back to wherever you are running SNPSnip, then:

 ```bash
 snpsnip --vcf example.vcf.gz --output-dir example_offline --offline --next snpsnip_sample_filters.json
 ```

-This calculates SNP statistics for each sample group and generates another HTML file (`snpsnip_variant_filters.html`) for setting variant filtering thresholds.
+This calculates SNP statistics for each sample group and generates another HTML file (`example_offline/snpsnip_variant_filters.html`) for setting variant filtering thresholds.
 Save your selections as a JSON file.

 ### Step 3: Generate final filtered VCFs

-Copy the JSON file back to your server, then:
+Copy the JSON file back to wherever you're running SNPSnip, then:

 ```bash
 snpsnip --vcf example.vcf.gz --output-dir example_offline --offline --next snpsnip_variant_filters.json